 The Royston Rockets have qualified to be part of British Cycling’s Club Development Programme known as Go-Ride.
 It is aimed at improving both young riders and clubs and focuses on volunteers and young members – improving coaching standards and increasing the number of young riders with access to coaching activities.

-The Rockets have met certain criteria to enable the club to join the programme but along the way the club must continually work towards improving themselves and achieving ‘best-practice’.
-Once all the pieces are in place, a club aims to become Go-Ride Clubmark Accredited.
+The Rockets have met certain criteria to enable the club to join the programme but along the way the club must continually work towards improving themselves and achieving ‘best-practice’ to maintain it’s Go-Ride Clubmark Accredited status.

 One of the main criteria for Go-Ride Accreditation is for the club to have British Cycling qualified coaches.
-They have attended a course on Safeguarding and Protecting Children, they have a valid first-aid certificate, and are checked by the Criminal Records Bureau.
+They have attended a course on Safeguarding and Protecting Children, they have a valid first-aid certificate, and are child safety checked.

 Go-Ride is designed for a club that is determined to improve their club activities and management.
 One of the benefits, alongside better administration, is that Go-Ride helps increase youth membership and acts as a beacon to show that the Rockets provide a supportive environment for young members.